-A Party may, however, impose conditions for receipt, or continued receipt, of an advantage-e.g., eligibility for programs maintained by the U.S. Export-Import Bank and other similar institutions.
+Paragraph 2 makes clear that a Party may, however, impose conditions for benefits and incentives-e.g., eligibility for programs maintained by the U.S. Export-Import Bank and other similar institutions.

-Article VII (Entry, Sojourn and Employment of Aliens)
+Article VII (Entry, sojourn and employment of aliens)

-Paragraph 1 requires each Party to allow, subject to its immigration laws and regulations, the entry into its territory of the other Party's nationals for certain purposes related to a covered investment and involving the commitment of a "substantial amount of capital."
-This paragraph serves to render nationals of Georgia eligible for treaty-investor visas under U.S. immigration law.
-It also guarantees similar treatment for U.S. nationals entering the Republic of Georgia.
+Paragraph 1 requires each Party to allow, subject to its immigration and employment laws and regulations, the entry into its territory of the other Party's nationals for certain purposes related to a covered investment and involving the commitment of a "substantial amount of capital."
+This paragraph serves to render nationals of Trinidad and Tobago eligible for treaty-investor visas under U.S. immigration law.
+It also guarantees similar treatment for U.S. nationals entering the Republic of Trinidad and Tobago.
 The requirement to commit a "substantial amount of capital" is intended to prevent abuse of treaty-investor status; it parallels the requirements of U.S. immigration law.